omar-a-007/cs110-chatroom/README.md

 #### Chatroom
 -   Emoticons are emojified, thats things like :) :D ;D etc etc
--   Author online status is displayed with a green (online) or gray (offline) dot
+-   🔴 User online status is displayed with a green (online) or gray (offline) dot
--   Entering an empty string informs the user to enter a message
+-   📛 Entering an empty string informs the user to enter a message
--   Displays a history of messages (limited to 20, but limit is customizable through constants)
+-   📜 Displays a history of messages (limited to 20, but limit is customizable through constants)
--   Chat scrolls to bottom on loading/new message.
+-   ⏬ Chat scrolls to bottom upon loading or recieving a new message
     -   In the bottom right, there is a small black dot when you click on it, it will scroll to the bottom
--   Hover over a message for additional actions
+-   🎬 Hover over a message for additional actions
-    As the author of a message, you can delete it (other actions are not yet supported).
+    ❌ As the author of a message, you can delete it (other actions are not yet supported).
 If youre not the author this isnt displayed.
-    On the backend, the logged in user is also checked with the claimed author id to protect against forgery attacks
+    In the backend, the logged in user is also checked with the claimed author id to protect against forgery attacks
--   Socket Authentication Middleware
+-   🔐 Socket Authentication Middleware
     Persists token and makes sure we are logged in when messaging

 #### Profile
--   You can update your Display Name
+-   🙎‍♂️ You can update your Display Name
     TODO: Full profile buildout.
 The schema is already there to store a lot more information, such as favorite rooms, etc.

 #### Everywhere
--   Authentication, Data Validation+Sanitization (via express-validator, socket based checking, and Formik)
+-   🌎 Authentication, Data Validation+Sanitization (via express-validator, socket based checking, and Formik)

 #### Server
 -  Api Routes
     -   Everything is serverd through <server>/api/
     -   All routes have been thoroughly tested via Postman
 -   Sockets served via the default GET <server>/socket.io/